by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - **libcuda.so.5 Errors**
   Conda environments may not correctly link to the system's GPU drivers, resulting in missing or incompatible `libcuda.so.X` libraries.
 This causes crashes or prevents GPU usage entirely.

 - **ffmpeg and libopenh264 Compatibility**
-  On "Ubuntu 22.04+", `ffmpeg` may fail due to missing `libopenh264.so.5`.
+  On Ubuntu 22.04+, `ffmpeg` may fail due to missing `libopenh264.so.5`.
 Conda does not manage system-level libraries well, making manual fixes necessary and error-prone.

 ### Recommendation